L13/vscode-diff/README.md

 This extension is part of the [L13 Extension Pack](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-extension-pack).

-## What's new in L13 Diff 0.22.0
+## What's new in L13 Diff 0.23.0

-- Delete selected files and folders with a keyboard shortcut.
-Press `Cmd + Backspace` on macOS or `Delete` on Windows/Linux in the list view.
-- Compare now symbolic links, too.
+- Added list for recently compared folders to view.

 ## Features